The Musically Fluent Course

 Regular grooves and rhythm patterns and their notation

-• Regular matrix patterns - mantras
+- Regular groove patterns — using simple mantras

-• Sense of poetry, cadence, storytelling
+- Sense of poetry, cadence, storytelling

-• Attack and flow - accentuation (loud/late/long)
+- Attack and flow, accentuation (loud/late/long) — energy

 2. Rhythm cells